openshift/ansible-service-broker/docs/proposals/user-impersonation-proposal.md

 ## Implementation Details
 We will need to do 5 things to satisfy the requirements.
 1. Check if the user has the permissions to cover the cluster role to be used.
+If the `auto_escalate` option is enabled in the broker config, we will immediately continue and not check the user's permissions.
 2. If the cluster admin while setting up the broker has set a config value to auto escalate we will immediately continue and not check the user's permissions.
 3. Create transient namespace/project
 4. Create a service account with permissions to the target namespace/project.